The Rise of the Fake Influencer: How to Spot Them & What to Look Out For

 How to spot fake followers, likes, and blog traffic

 Now the good news.
-There are best practices you can follow to reliably differentiate between real influencers and fake ones.
+There are best practices you can follow to reliably separate the fake influencers among the real ones.
 First, a tip:

 Don’t pay for fake follower detection services

-There are a number of online services that claim to detect fake followers for you.
-You simply enter in a user’s Instagram or Twitter handle and voila they will compile a report for you (often for a fee) outlining the percentage of their followers that are fake.
+There are a number of online services that claim to detect fake followers on Instagram or Twitter for you.
+You simply enter in a user’s handle and voila they will compile a report for you (often for a fee) outlining the percentage of their followers that are fake.

 The problem is that many of these services lack transparency by not revealing how their algorithms work, so there's no way to understand exactly how they define or detect fake followers.
 And our anecdotal tests suggest that data from some of these services can be inaccurate or misleading.